Pdawg-bytes/darkwash-vs2022-theme/README.md

 </p>

 # darkwash-vs2022-theme
 This is the Darkwash Theme for Visual Studio 2022.
 It brings in a clean dark mode to rest your eyes, along with shades of purple that fit quite nicely together.
 Give it a try!
+In the releases, there is also a Lightwash theme, that theme is the light mode alternative of darkwash.
+Just note, it's not as nice due to the nature of VS2022 light theme and it being a pain to customize.

 # Building
 To build, make sure you have the Visual Studio SDK installed, and then just open the solution and build it!